How does badminton scoring work?

 A badminton scoreboard A scoreboard from Keepthescore.com

 For clubs and leagues, the simplest setup is scoreboard software paired with a large TV or projector.
-It's cheaper than hardware scoreboards and works well for most purposes.
+Cheaper than hardware scoreboards, easier to set up, works for most situations.

 Keepthescore.com has a dedicated online badminton scoreboard.
-You can be running in about a minute on the free plan — no credit card needed.
-The admin panel works from a phone, so the person scoring doesn't need to sit next to the display.
+About a minute to get going on the free plan — no credit card needed.
+The admin panel works from a phone, so whoever's scoring doesn't have to be glued to the display.

 Controlling a scoreboard from a mobile phone using a scoreboard app